 The Nikkei for its comprehensive coverage of Konami corporate culture circa the 2010s.

 Polygon’s The Complete History of Silent Hill video.

-Konami was founded on March 21st, 1969 by Kagemasa Kozumi, who remains chairman of the company to this day.
-The company’s name originates from combining syllables in the names of founder Kozumi and his first game designers, Yoshinobu Nakama and Tatsuo Miyasako.
-Kozumi started Konami as a jukebox rental and repair business, before beginning its transition into a worldwide entertainment corporation in the late 1970s, releasing its first coin-operated video game device in 1978, and starting the export of its products to the United States in the following year, which required licensing to other companies to handle US distribution, such as and Stern Electronics.
+Konami was founded on March 21st, 1969 by Kagemasa Kozuki, who remains chairman of the company to this day.
+The company’s name supposedly originates from combining syllables in the names of founder Kozumi and his first game designers, Yoshinobu Nakama and Tatsuo Miyasako.
+Kozumi started Konami as a jukebox rental and repair business, before beginning its transition into a worldwide entertainment corporation in the late 1970s, releasing its first coin-operated video game device in 1978.
+They started the export of its products to the United States in the following year, which required licensing to other companies to handle US distribution, such as Gremlin Industries and Stern Electronics.

-Konami had a variety of hits on the arcade market in the early ‘80s, including the iconic Frogger and Stern’s Super Cobra.
+Konami had a variety of hits on the arcade market in the early ‘80s, including Stern’s iconic Frogger and Super Cobra.
 This success allowed for the establishment of Konami of America, Inc., in 1982, leading into their pursuit of the home console market, through which they established major franchises like Castlevania, with Castlevania (1986)’s release for the Famicom and NES, and the first three Metal Gear games being released for the MX2 and the NES.
 After the two NES releases were produced without him, series director Hideo Kojima would retake control of the series with Metal Gear 2: Solid Snake, and later Metal Gear Solid, although tensions between him and Konami executives would persist over time.